finqu/aptl/docs/directives.md

 ## Directive Composition

-Directives can be nested and combined:
+Directives can be nested and combined to create complex template logic:

 ```aptl
 @section main